xplainr/docs/articles/connections/social/salesforce.md

 ## Salesforce Community Authentication

-Authenticating users in a Salesforce community uses different endpoints that the regular Salesforce app.
+Authenticating users in a Salesforce community uses different endpoints than the regular Salesforce app.

 The authorization URL for a Community site will be: `https://{name of your community}.force.com/{community path}/oauth2/authorize`.